A long, cold Canadian winter can be made considerably warmer and more interesting when you plan your garden with winter interest in mind.

 Another benefit of a winter garden is natural, readily available decorations.
-As we approach the holiday season, it is highly likely that you are decorating out of doors, as well as indoors, for the season.
-There are many natural items in your garden that lend themselves to a seasonal look that can be very attractive—not to mention save you money.
+If you are assessing your winter garden before the holidays, it is highly likely that you will want to decorate outdoors as well as indoors for the season.
+There are many natural items in your garden that lend themselves to a seasonal look that can be very attractive — not to mention save you money.
 Here are some of our favourites.

 1. Holly “The Holly and the Ivy” are not figments of some songwriter’s imagination; they exist.
 Winter hardy (to Zone 4), blue holly has been around for a generation now and is a staple in many Canadian gardens.
-Don’t be afraid to cut stems this time of year, as no harm will be done.
+Don’t be afraid to cut stems during the winter, as no harm will be done.
 Note that female holly is the one that bears the fruit, a universal rule for asexual plants.

 Ivy needs to be evergreen to be useful, and it is generally less hardy than blue holly.
 However, if you are lucky enough to have some, feel free to cut it down and use it around door frames and wind it up railings.

 2. Evergreen branches This is big business.
 You can go to your local retailer and buy pine, fir, cedar and spruce branches at considerable expense or you can cut your own.
 Again, no harm done to your precious trees.
 There is no magic in this — just cut with a sharp pair of pruners and get creative with the use of the stems, inside and out.